MeldCX/aopen_openpay/README.md

 ```

 Configuration data is stored in the table: core_config_data and can be removed with the command: DELETE FROM core_config_data WHERE path LIKE '%openpay%'; The module also adds a custom status.
 This can be removed using the following commands.
 DELETE FROM sales_order_status WHERE label = 'Pending Openpay Approval'; DELETE FROM sales_order_status_state WHERE status = 'pending_approval';
-To remove the module from the core resource table issue the following command: DELETE FROM setup_module WHERE module = 'Aopen_Openpay';
+To remove the module from the setup_module table issue the following command: DELETE FROM setup_module WHERE module = 'Aopen_Openpay';

 ## Usage
 Customer Orders